 - Room & Meal: $135/night + 4% MAT + 13% HST.
 Based on single or double occupancy, add $40 for double occupancy.
 Includes 3 daily meals, beverages, and snack delivered to your door.

-Please contact Ryan Young (firstname.lastname@example.org) for more information or proceed with your reservation.
+Please note that the Ottawa Marriot is fully booked between September 12 to September 15.
+Students can contact Ryan Young (firstname.lastname@example.org) for more information or proceed with their reservation.

 Holiday Inn & Suites